CopernicaMarketingSoftware/Documentation/Mailerq/4.0/database-access.md

 ### The dkim keys and patterns

 All DKIM private keys that are used for signing outgoing mails are stored in the "dkim_keys" table.
-Only the domain and the selector are stored;
-other properties are retrieved from DNS.
+Only the domain, the selector and the expire time for the signature are stored; other properties are retrieved from DNS.

 To decide what keys should be used for outgoing emails, there is a separate "dkim_patterns" table.
 The from address of every outgoing mail is compared